fplab/ui-for-pl/src/language-usability.rst

   In many APIs, users often expect a class or method to be placed in a different location than actual, slowing them down :cite:`stylos2007usability`.
-  Jadeite allows API users to add "placeholder" classes or methods in places where they expect a class or method to exist, which can redirect future API users to the correct location.
+  Jadeite allows API users to add "placeholder" classes or methods in places where they expect a class or method to exist, which can redirect API users to the correct location.

 .. container:: bib-item